camdenHurdStBonas/Portfolio-Optimization-in-RStudio/README.md

 # Portfolio-Optimization-in-Rstudio
-A Portfolio Object to automatically do portfolio optimization on stock data from Yahoo!
+A Portfolio Object to automatically do portfolio optimization and statistics on stock data from Yahoo!
 Finance in Rstudio